 Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

-• Measure and report on our carbon impacts
+• Measure and report our carbon impacts

 • Preserve and promote biodiversity in our outdoor spaces